containers/common/docs/containers.conf.5.md

 **netns**="private"

-Default way to to create a NET namespace for the container.
+Default way to create a NET namespace for the container.
 Options are:
   `private` Create private NET Namespace for the container.
   `host`    Share host NET Namespace with the container.